erp-texh-2022/etworkk-14.0/addons/mass_mailing/README.md

-Dosyt Mass Mailing
+etwork Mass Mailing
 -----------------

-Easily send mass mailing to your leads, opportunities or customers with Dosyt <a href="https://www.etwork.com/page/mailing#">Email Marketing</a>.
+Easily send mass mailing to your leads, opportunities or customers with etwork <a href="https://www.etwork.com/page/mailing#">Email Marketing</a>.
 Track marketing campaigns performance to improve conversion rates.
 Design professional emails and reuse templates in a few clicks.